git-moss/DrivenByMoss-Documentation/Akai/Akai-APC40-APC40mkII.md

 * Long press a pad to select the clip without starting it.
 * Press the **Stop Clip** button of the track and a pad to delete the clip.
 * Press the **Select** button of the track and a pad to duplicate the clip.

+## Session Mode - Birds-eye-view

+If Session Mode is already enabled select it again to toggle the birds-eye view.
+In this mode one pad represents a 8x5 area in the clip grid.
+Press a pad to quickly move to that area.

 ## Play Mode